hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 ---
 title: git for musicians!
-My approach for versioning projects
+My approach to versioning projects
 ---

 Being both a musician and a software engineer, I always felt that these two areas are almost completely separated.
 My developer skill-set seemed to have little to no use for my work as a musician.
 Which is a pity considering how cool it would be if there was some kind of a sinergy across these two sides of my life.